 “‘Sweet Caroline’ was born in a motel room in Memphis, Tennessee, really as an afterthought to some songs I had specifically prepared for the next day’s recordings,” he told the Red Sox’s site.
 “When it came out of me in that humble little room, I was as surprised as the next guy.”

-READ More: How to Decode Binary Numbers
+READ More: How to Turn Off Norton Antivirus

 Diamond knew he was onto something right away: “The minute it did come out of me, I knew it was special and had some other special meaning other than potential commercial success.
 Most songs take planning and thought.
 ‘Sweet Caroline’ has none of those elements in its creation.”